The public accounting recruiting guide

 Be sure to check out r/Accounting’s FAQ

-It’s never too early to get a handle on your personal finance.
+It’s never too early to get a handle on your personal finances.
 If you’ve ever wondered “How do I start saving for retirement?” or “How can I save to buy a house?” – follow this flowchart and you’ll be on your way to the life of your dreams.

 - Please send community service verification forms to email@example.com